Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 ### Task 4 : Test the Extension

+1. Create one word document with mutliple demo credit numbers and name the file as protected and save it one drive.

 1. Search and select google chrome from start menu  and copy the link of a word document containing sensitive information, and then try to paste it in Google Chrome.
 Observe the notification indicating a lack of permission to access the file.

 1. open another tab in google chrome and browse for (https://www.virustotal.com/gui/home/upload) and upload the document that containing sensitive information notice how policy is blocked from upload protected file from unallowed browsers Cloud Egress